kumarlabgit/ESL-PSC/README.md

 * `--show_selected_sites`: Output the top-scoring sites for each gene.
 When enabled, the gene ranks file gains a `num_selected_sites` column and a separate `<output_name>_selected_sites.csv` file lists each site with its PSS (Position Sparsity Score). **Positions in this file are 1-indexed for readability**, whereas positions in the raw model output remain 0-indexed.
 * `--no_genes_output`: Don't output a gene ranks file.
 If only predictions output is desired, including the option will speed up the analysis.
 * `--no_pred_output`: Don't output a species predictions file.
 If only gene ranks output is desired, including the option will significantly speed up the analysis.
-* `--make_sps_plot`: Make a violin plot showing SPS density for each true phenotype (SPS of > 1 or < -1 as 1 and -1 by default).
+* `--make_sps_plot`: Make a two-panel violin plot showing SPS density for each true phenotype.
+The left panel uses the lowest 5% of MFS models; the right panel shows species-averaged SPS over all models.
+SPS values beyond `-1` and `1` are clipped to those bounds in the violin display and labeled accordingly.
-* `--make_sps_kde_plot`: Make a KDE plot showing SPS density for each true phenotype.
-Both plot types will produce two plots, one which includes models in the lowest 5% of MFS and one that includes models in the lowest 10% (see Methods in [Allard et al., 2025](https://doi.org/10.1038/s41467-025-58428-8))
+* `--make_sps_kde_plot`: Make a two-panel KDE plot showing SPS density for each true phenotype.
+The left panel uses the lowest 5% of MFS models; the right panel shows species-averaged SPS over all models (see Methods in [Allard et al., 2025](https://doi.org/10.1038/s41467-025-58428-8))
 * `--no_checkpoint`: Disable checkpointing entirely.
 No `checkpoint/` folder will be created and the run cannot be resumed later.
 Use this for quick exploratory runs where resumption is unnecessary.
 * `--force_from_beginning`: When a checkpoint folder already exists in `--output_dir`, delete it and start the analysis from scratch.
 This is the recommended way to rerun an experiment after changing critical parameters or if the checkpoint has become corrupted.